cryptamin/SessionManager/README.md

 ### Creating new session

-creating new session simply by calling the 'create_new_session' method, after calling this method the security tokens generating automatically.
+Creating new session simply by calling the 'create_new_session' method, after calling this method the security tokens generating automatically.

 ```
 const session = sessionManager.create_new_session();

 ```
+### The session structor

+Each created session always have some main parts that listed below :

+* `session_id` It's a unique identifier for each session, this parmeter will be use to identify the session for example in database.
+* `access_token` It have it's own properties.
+    + `token` An unperidictable base64 string that generated randomly that will use for authentication jobs.
+    + `expire_date` The expiration time that calculated by the 'access_token_ttl' in options
+* `refresh_token`
+    + `token`
+    + `security_key`
+    + `expire_date`
+* `creator_info`